kartik884/Flixter/README.md

-# Flixter
-# Project 1 - *Name of App Here*
+# Project 1 - *Flixter*

-**Name of your app** shows the latest movies currently playing in theaters.
+**Flixter** shows the latest movies currently playing in theaters.
 The app utilizes the Movie Database API to display images and basic information about these movies to the user.

-Time spent: **X** hours spent in total
+Time spent: **20** hours spent in total

 ## User Stories